 Some courses may use a web-based service (Turnitin.com) to reveal authenticity and ownership of student submitted work.
-For courses using such software, students will be expected to submit their work electronically either directly to Turnitin.com or via an online learning platform (e.g. A2L, etc.) using plagiarism detection (a service supported by Turnitin.com) so it can be checked for academic dishonesty.
+For courses using such software, students will be expected to submit their work electronically either directly to Turnitin.com or via Avenue to Learn (A2L) plagiarism detection (a service supported by Turnitin.com) so it can be checked for academic dishonesty.

-Students who do not wish their work to be submitted through the plagiarism detection software must inform the Instructor before the assignment is due.
-No penalty will be assigned to a student who does not submit work to the plagiarism detection software.
+Students who do not wish to submit their work through A2L and/or Turnitin.com must still submit an electronic and/or hardcopy to the instructor.
+No penalty will be assigned to a student who does not submit work to Turnitin.com or A2L.
 All submitted work is subject to normal verification that standards of academic integrity have been upheld (e.g., on-line search, other software, etc.).
-For more details about McMaster's use of Turnitin.com please go to www.mcmaster.ca/academicintegrity.
+To see the Turnitin.com Policy, please go to www.mcmaster.ca/academicintegrity.